-If it Ain???t Broke, Don???t Automate it?
+If it Ain’t Broke, Don’t Automate it?

 That was followed with another bark boiler project with similar scope.
-Then I did my first paper machine with a DCS (distributed control system) and thought to myself, ???Now I???ll get to do some real controls work.
+Then I did my first paper machine with a DCS (distributed control system) and thought to myself, Now I’ll get to do some real controls work.

 Wrong!
-In fact, the paper machine superintendent would come by the control room every night to see what I was doing and on the way out the door would stop and say, ???Remember, I can make paper in manual.???
+In fact, the paper machine superintendent would come by the control room every night to see what I was doing and on the way out the door would stop and say, “Remember, I can make paper in manual.”
 Now, I actually did get to do some real automation and ultimately set a record in automatic, but that attitude continues to present itself 30 years later in many industries.
 So many of our industrial facilities are still running with many of their control loops in manual.
 When I ask why that is, the usual answer falls into one of two categories:

 Oh, that never worked right, and,

-???I???m waiting on maintenance to fix something.
+I’m waiting on maintenance to fix something.

 There are variations of course, but the answers generally fall under one of these headings.

 I did some work not too long ago for a pharmaceutical customer, an industry that is noted for effective use of control systems, on a regenerative thermal oxidizer (RTO) that they had purchased as a turn-key installation to address an emissions problem.
-The RTO had been running for about five years, and the only reason they wanted me to take a look at the controls was because the neighbors of the plant were complaining about the noise the stack was making when the RTO was running.
+The RTO had been running for about five years, and the only reason they wanted me to take a look at the controls was that the neighbors of the plant were complaining about the noise the stack was making when the RTO was running.
 No one at the plant knew anything about how the RTO was controlled, so my job was to reverse engineer it and fix whatever was causing the problem.

 Step one was to observe the problem.
 They started it up, and the variable speed fan went to maximum speed and the stack howled like a banshee.
 After digging into the PLC code that operated the RTO and its associated scrubber, it became clear that the setpoint for the fan control loop, which was designed to pull the vapors out of the manufacturing suite, was set lower than the draft the fan could create.
 There was never anything wrong with the control code itself.
 I adjusted the setpoint to something the fan could achieve, and the exhaust quit howling.
 As an added bonus, gas consumption was greatly reduced.
 In one simple step, the company started saving money by using less auxiliary fuel and less electricity.

 They had operated for five years with the system just the way the original vendor had left it, untested and untuned.
 Why?
-No one owned the system, and it wasn???t until they had a project manager join them who had a background in controls that they had someone question why they couldn???t fix this problem.
-So ask yourself, what???s running in your plant that has no real owner?
+No one owned the system, and it wasn’t until they had a project manager join them who had a background in controls that they had someone question why they couldn’t fix this problem.
+So ask yourself, what’s running in your plant that has no real owner?
 Where are you losing money because no one has the vision that things can be made better?
 What are you just living with because no one knows how to fix it?
-What are you just ignoring because you???re making your production targets?
+What are you just ignoring because you’re making your production targets?
 As a controls engineer, you should be able to see opportunities where you can apply your knowledge and realize real benefits.

 This post was written by Bruce Brandt, PE.
 Bruce is a technology leader at MAVERICK Technologies, a leading system integrator providing industrial automation, strategic manufacturing, and enterprise integration services in the manufacturing and process industries.
 MAVERICK delivers expertise and consulting in a wide variety of areas including industrial automation controls, distributed control systems, manufacturing execution systems, operational strategy, and business process optimization.
 The company provides a full range of automation and controls services ranging from industrial cyber security to HMI systems design and remote facility management.
 Additionally MAVERICK offers industrial and technical staffing services, placing on-site automation, instrumentation and controls engineers.